 -Explanation of Supporting Roles:

 The Chairman is a rotational position occupied in two year terms starting with the adoption of this charter.
-The role of chairman is to be alternated between Maryland and VirginiaA management jurisdictions at the termination of each two year term.
+The role of chairman is to be alternated between Maryland and Virginia management jurisdictions at the termination of each two year term.
 The Chairman is responsible for addressing the Executive Committee of the Fisheries GIT and providing timely responses (approval or denial) to charges and tasks identified by the Fisheries GIT.
 In addition, the Chairman will facilitate CBSAC meetings, agendas, and discussions with the help of the Coordinator.
 Alternating which jurisdiction occupies the Chairman’s position every two years is suggested while the Coordinator’s role and membership will be left to the discretion of the Executive Committee as well as the previous chair.
 CBSAC will meet before the termination of the chairman’s two year term to nominate a new chair for the executive committee to consider and review.
 In the event a new coordinator for the committee is needed, nominations and suggestions

 The Coordinator position is occupied by a federal partner and serves a term of three years with no maximum limit.
 The Coordinator is responsible for the general function of the committee; ensuring fluid operation, scheduling meetings, drafting reports and documents, developing agendas, updating the CBSAC website, and communicating with the Chesapeake Bay Program and Fisheries GIT staff.